medusa-project/simple-queue-server/README.md

      blank or any entries are blank they simply get the defaults.
 Note that March Hare expects this hash to have symbols for keys, so reflect that in the YAML.

+* sqs - optional
+    - incoming_queue - required.
+The name of the amqp queue off of which the server takes messages to service.
+    - outgoing_queue - optional.
+The name of the amqp queue to which the server sends response messages.
+If this is not provided then no outgoing messages will be sent.
+    - connection - optional.
+The information needed to connect to an SQS server.
+Includes at least the access_key_id, secret_access_key, and region.
+For testing locally 'endpoint' may be useful to specify.

 * log - note that for an optional log message to be generated the level must be high enough *and* the appropriate flag must be turned on.
     - level - optional, default :info.
 The base logging level